jkirkcaldy/plex-utills/README.md

 Run this script on a regular basis to keep on top of your library.

 #### Optional
-Set transcode to True in the config file.
+Set transcode to True in the config.
 This will send your 4k only files to be optimised through plex.
 The setting for this is 1080p 10mbps.
 This is not reccomended on low powered hardware.

 ### Disney/Pixar collection